FilipAngelov/MSE-Time-Series-Forecasting-Stock-Market/README.md

 The deep learning and traditional machine regression learning models are multivariate regression sequence to point prediction models.
 A standard ARIMA model is a univariate regression to point of time forecasting model.
 * Statistical ARIMA model was used to set a baseline RMSE score (in MKD currency units) for each of the stocks of interest.
-* XGBoost was used for regression and classification models.
+* XGBoost was used for traditional machine learning regression and classification models.
-* Plain vanila LSTM was used for regression model.
+* LSTM layers were used to constract a plain vanila deep neural network to solve a regression problem.

 #### Evaluation
 We evaluated the models based on 'RMSE' and 'RMSE as % of true market price', and classification error rate metrics for a 7-days-ahead-of-time price/class predictions over the 30 day testing period.